The Redesign That Broke Things

 )}

->The visual transition (translate-y-full) handles sighted users.
-The
+>The visual transition (translate-y-full) handles sighted users and the

-ARIA attributes handle everyone else.
-Both need to agree.
+ARIA attributes handle everyone else, and the two of them have to agree.

 The Header Restructuring

-There was a subtler structural issue.
-The original nav wrapped both
+There was a subtler structural problem underneath all this.
+The original nav

 <header className='fixed md:sticky bottom-0 md:top-0 ...'>